MickiusMousius/Rolio46Keyboard/doc/display.md

 The Vista508 is a wider version of the Vista272, its electrical characteristics are very similar.
 However, it requires changes to ZMK to play nicely and is not compatible with any of the published Rolio46.1 chassis.

-The key details of the Nice!View display are as follows:
+The key details of the Vista508 display are as follows:
  * Display area of 20.88x24.36mm
  * 144x168 pixels
  * Power consumption (Typical - Maximum)